The de Sitter QED in Coulomb gauge: first order transition amplitudes: Concluding remarks

 \section{Concluding remarks}

-We succeeded here to write down the transition amplitudes of the de Sitter QED which do not vanish in the first order of perturbations.
-It is remarkable that these transitions are due to the classical gravitational field which changes energy with the quantum matter eliminating thus the mass-shell constraints.
-All these transitions represent new quantum effects in external gravitational field which were less studied so far \cite{IITsar}.
+We succeeded here to develop the de Sitter QED in Coulomb gauge, as in the flat case, showing how the reduction formalism and the perturbation procedure allow us to calculate $in-out$ transition amplitudes on the de Sitter expanding universe.
+Thus we found that the simplest effects are those having non-vanishing amplitudes in the first order of perturbations.
+These are produced by the classical gravitational field which changes energy with the quantum matter, eliminating the constraints due to the energy-momentum conservation.
+From our graphical analysis, we obtain that these processes were possible only in the early universe when the expansion factor is larger than the particle mass.
+Our results confirm the well established results from literature that prove that the rate of pair production was important only in the early universe.

-The above results were obtained using our gauge-covariant theory of quantum fields based on canonical quantization which exploits the isometries of the curved backgrounds.
-This allows us to correctly define the spin and to derive quantum modes as common systems of eigenfunctions of convenient sets of commuting operators.
-Moreover, in this approach the vacuum state is stable such that the canonical quantization, the development of the theory of interacting fields and the perturbation procedures can be done simply as in the flat case.
-For this reason we believe that our approach represents a good tool in calculating quantum transitions on the curved backgrounds which have isometries.

-However, in the case of the de Sitter manifold, we did here only one step to a long way punctuated by many serious difficulties foreshadowed by the analytical forms of our amplitudes which are extremely complicated.
+However, we made here only one step to a long way punctuated by many serious difficulties foreshadowed by the analytical forms of our amplitudes which are extremely complicated.
 We can imagine that the next orders of perturbations as well as the renormalization procedures will give rise to new technical difficulties in working with special functions and solving complicated integrals.
-The recent studies concerning the regularization of the photon \cite{Wood1} and electron-positron \cite{Prot} self-energy diagrams in the second order of perturbations confirm this perspective.
+The recent studies concerning the regularization of the photon \cite{Wood} and electron-positron \cite{Prot} self-energy diagrams in the second order of perturbations confirm this perspective.
 Therefore, new mathematical methods are needed for solving these problems if we want to arrive to a strong theory of interacting fields on the de Sitter background, with complete Feynman rules and renormalization in any order.